hknd23/idcempy/README.md

 ```
 The AIC of the OP and ZIOP model reported in the documentation is 8837.44 and 10138.32 respectively

 `split_effects` creates a dataframe that provides values to illustrate via boxplots (with 95% Confidence Intervals) the marginal effect of the ZIOP(C) model's split-stage covariates on the first difference in the predicted probability that the zero-category observations are non-inflated.
-In the self-reported tobacco consumption example,`split_effects` provides and illustrates via boxplots (with 95% CIs) the first difference in the predicted probability of zero-category observations being non-inflated when the dummy split-stage covariate 'gender_dum' changes from 0 (female) to 1 (male).
+In the tobacco consumption example,`split_effects` provides and illustrates via boxplots (with 95% CIs) the first difference in the predicted probability of zero-category observations being permanent nonsmokers (non-inflated cases) when the dummy split-stage covariate 'gender_dum' changes from 0 (female) to 1 (male).

 ```python
 ziopcgender_split = zmiopc.split_effects(ziopc_tob, 1)